algolia/docsearch/docs/src/run-your-own.md

 You can run `./docsearch` without any argument to see the list of all available commands.

-Note that we use this CLI tool internally at Algolia to run the free hosted version, so you might not need all the listed commands.
+Note that we use this command-line tool internally at Algolia to run the free hosted version, so you might not need all the listed commands.

 [1]: https://github.com/algolia/docsearch-scraper